bbc/gel/src/components/video-controls.md

 ### The timeline

-AKA the 'scrub' or progress bar.
+Also known as the 'scrub' or progress bar.
 It has two purposes:

 1. To indicate the current progress of the video
 2. To allow the user to select a point along this timeline